IramAbid/gitcmd/README.md

 # git restore README.md : restore file to last commit
 # git restore . : restore all files to last commit

+ git restore --staged README.md: it will restore from the staging area

+ git restore --staged . : Restore All Files from Staging Area

+ git restore --source=<commit_hash> <file>: Restore a File to a Specific Commit eg: 7b09e30